 A careful examination of the penis and testicles may be conducted to check for any swelling.
 A rectal exam may also be required to check the prostate.

-A video image of the blood vessels in the penis will help your doctor to detect any blood flow problems.
+A video image of the blood vessels in the penis will help your urologist to detect any blood flow problems.

 Blood samples might be taken to study for signs of heart disease, diabetes, low testosterone levels and other health conditions.

-On top of physical examinations, your doctor might ask you some questions to screen for possible psychological causes.
+On top of physical examinations, your urologist might ask you some questions to screen for possible psychological causes.

 Likewise, urine samples may be collected to look for indications of underlying health problems.

-Once the cause of your condition is determined, your doctor will then be able to suggest one or more of the following treatment options:
+Once the cause of your condition is determined, your urologist will then be able to suggest suitable treatment options.

-One of the best ways to treat ED without medication is through regular exercise.
-Certain exercises that improve cardiovascular status, such as running, biking, jogging or swimming, can help increase the blood flow throughout the body and in turn improve circulation problems specific to ED.
+One of the best ways to treat erectile dysfunction without medication is through regular exercise.
+Certain exercises that improve cardiovascular status, such as running, biking, jogging or swimming, can help increase the blood flow throughout the body and in turn improve circulation problems specific to erectile dysfunction.

-Discuss with your doctor to decide what exercises are most beneficial for you.
+Consult your urologist to decide what exercises are most beneficial for you.

-Sildenafil (Viagra) was the first oral medicine approved to treat ED.
+Sildenafil (Viagra) was the first oral medicine approved to treat erectile dysfunction.
 It works by increasing the flow of blood to the penis so that a man can get an erection when he is sexually stimulated.